 Long has there been a debate surrounding the lack of parity between genders in the workplace – and the Engineering industry has been no different.

-Long has there been a debate surrounding the lack of parity between genders in the workplace - and the Engineering industry has been no different.
 A study by Honeypot estimates that the proportion of female tech workers remains under 30% across Europe.
 With estimates of the science and engineering workforce being comprised of 83% males, it is unsurprising to see why this has been a prevalent issue in recent times.

 As students progress through education, there has been a steady decline in the number of females that wish to work within engineering.
 Amongst girls aged 11-14, 46.4% considered a career in engineering.
-However this fell to 25.4% for females aged between 16-18.
+However, this fell to 25.4% for females aged between 16-18.
 Many teens have cited this as a result of few female role models, which has been relayed on to women that have previously considered a role in engineering but did not end up committing to the career.

 If all countries matched progress on gender parity, as much as US$12tr could be added to the annual GDP growth by 2025, according to McKinsey.
 The movement towards diversity within engineering is thus more imperative than ever.
 This will not only bring in gender parity, but also the subsequent benefits of diverse perspectives and innovative ideas – resulting in increased productivity and profit margin.